blanchardmike/FMWC/README.md

 ![alt text](https://github.com/blanchardmike/FMWC/blob/main/Resources/FMWC_Rules.png)

 First round, easy enough.
-The question is to evaluate the points given by the "roll" number, which is how many times the given number, (35 in Example 1) "spins" through top to bottom, starting at <cherry>
+The question is to evaluate the points given by the "roll", which is how many times the given number, (35 in Example1) "spins" through top to bottom, starting at top left cherry, yellow, in the Reel.

 Board                                                                               |Reference
 :----------------------------------------------------------------------------------:|:----------------------------------------------------------------: